FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): FavorQueue description

 Short TCP flows usually carry short TCP requests such as HTTP requests or interactive SSH or Telnet commands.
-As a result, their delay performance are mainly driven by: \begin{enumerate} \item the end-to-end transfer delay.
+As a result, their delay performance is mainly driven by: \begin{enumerate} \item the end-to-end transfer delay.
 This delay can be reduced if the queueing delay of each router is low; \item the potential losses at the beginning connection.
-The first packets lost at the beginning of a TCP connection (i.e. in the slow-start phase) are mainly recovered by the RTO mechanism.
+The first packets lost at the beginning of a TCP connection (\textit{i.e.} in the slow-start phase) are mainly recovered by the RTO mechanism.
 Furthermore, as the RTO is initially set to a high value, this greatly decreases the performance of short TCP flows. \end{enumerate}

-The two main metrics on which we can act to minimize the end to end delay and protect from loss the first packets of a TCP connection and are respectively the queuing delay and the drop ratio.
-Consequently, the idea we develop with FavourQueue is to favor certain packet in order to accelerate the transfer delay by giving a preferential access to transmission and to protect them from drop.
+The two main factors on which we can act to minimize the end to end delay and protect from loss the first packets of a TCP connection and are respectively the queuing delay and the drop ratio.
+Consequently, the idea we develop with FavorQueue is to favor certain packets in order to accelerate the transfer delay by giving a preferential access to transmission and to protect them from drop.

-This corresponds to implement a preferential access to transmission when a packet is enqueued and must be favoured (temporal priority) and a drop protection is provided when the queue is full (drop precedence) with push-out scheme that dequeue a standard packet in order to enqueue a favoured packet.
+This corresponds to implement a preferential access to transmission when a packet is enqueued and must be favored (temporal priority) and a drop protection is provided when the queue is full (drop precedence) with a push-out scheme that dequeues a standard packet in order to enqueue a favored packet.